-(GRMF) (Rue and Held, 2005).
+180 (GRMF) (Rue and Held, 2005).
 This means that the conditional expectation of the random field at a given node given all the other nodes only depends on the neighboring nodes.
-The Markov approximation of the Gaussian random field has been shown to have negligible differences with the exact finite element representation (Bolin and Lindgren, 2009) and its convergence rate is the same as the exact finite element representation (Lindgren et al., 2011).

-190 2.1.3 Extension to spatio-temporal random fields
+2.1.3 Extension to spatio-temporal random fields